developer-zebra/developer-zebra-site/src/stagenow/2-2/stagingprofiles/index.md

 ## Exporting Staging Profiles

+>Note:
+>In-progress profiles created in StageNow 2.0 may not function after upgrading to the latest StageNow Tool.

 To export a single profile for other administrators to use:

 1. Select the Export icon next to the profile. ![img](../images/icon_export.jpg)